cfels/K1NG-Driver/README.md

 ## K1NG-Driver

-a practically finished driver for K1NG PRO (4K) mouse from redragon on linux
+a practically finished driver for K1NG PRO (4K) mouse from redragon, ported to linux

 ### Downloading